 They’ve also been around a while, too.
-First opening in 1996, Currencies Direct (read our full review) established itself as one of the very first currency exchanges.
+First opening in 1996, Currencies Direct (read our full review) established itself as one of the very first specialist currency brokerages.
 Since then, it’s only grown.
 Last year Currencies Direct oversaw $115 billion worth of transfers.

 What is the cheapest way to send money abroad?